eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 and thus cannot sample exactly from $\mathcal P_\mathcal C$.
-It is therefore maybe unreasonable to expect a classical computer to do either of these (except for simple circuits) and we will instead define $\epsilon$-simulation that relaxes the constraints further.
+It is therefore maybe unreasonable to expect a classical computer to do either of these (except for simple circuits) and we will instead define ε-simulation that relaxes the constraints further.

 ![A general quantum circuit]({{ site.url }}/img/quantum-simulation-circuit.svg)\\
 _A general quantum circuit, with $n$ product state inputs, a unitary evolution,